SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 Markdown does not use tags, but it does use a specific syntax to format text.

 To get started with writing documentation in Markdown, check out the following guide: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet.
-And while this page explains most of the formatting and syntax you are likely to need, the following pages include additional details:
+And while this page explains most of the formatting and syntax you are likely to need, the following pages can be useful as well:

 - https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf